How To Combat The Silent Killer Glyphosate

 You may want to think twice before consuming any of the above!

 Just yesterday, a California jury awarded more plaintiffs damages for Hodgkins-Lymphoma that they claim, came from long term Gylphosate use: Damages awarded for Glyphosate use.

 Could this be a money grab?
 Of course, it can be.
 I have no doubt that many people will begin suing Monsanto in the future for their Cancer treatment costs.
 Some might be.
 But the widespread usage of Glyphosate is alarming considering the established data about its effects

-The damage that has been established is it does hurt the kidneys and liver.
+It has been established that the damage glyphosate can do is extensive.
+It can damage the kidneys and liver.
 It’s also an antibiotic that chelates +2 ion minerals as Tanai the Science Guy, who has a doctorate in organic chemistry states here in an exchange on Twitter:

 — Tanei the Science Guy, PhD (@TJRicks_TSP) May 17, 2019

 Its antibiotic action means that a majority of the U.S. population has been ingesting antibiotics through the consumption of soy or corn-containing products, tomatoes, and potatoes (French fries).